 Romain Louveau is a French collaborative pianist born in 1989 who devotes himself to chamber music and the vocal repertoire.
-He is presently the musical director of the French opera company Miroirs Étendus (in residence with the Opéra de Rouen, the Opéra de Lille and the Théâtre Impérial de Compiègne), and is the cofounder of La Brèche Festival.
+He is presently the musical director of the French opera company Miroirs Étendus (in residence with the Opéra de Rouen, the Opéra de Lille and the Théâtre Impérial de Compiègne), and is the cofounder of La Brèche festival.

-He also has appeared at the Wigmore Hall (London) and at the Victoria de los Angeles lied festival (Barcelona).
-He also has appeared at the Théâtre du Châtelet, the Auditorium of the Musée d’Orsay, the Opéra de Lille, the Opéra de Rouen, at festivals such as Les Nuits Romantiques, Festival de musique de chambre du Larzac, and has been a regular guest of France Musique.
-His frequent partners are the pianists Susan Manoff, Jean-Sébastien Dureau, the cellists Valérie Aimard, Marie Bitloch, Michèle Pierre, the violinist Sarah Kapustin, Ann-Estelle Medouze, the clarinetist Bertrand Laude, the flutist Mathilde Caldérini.
+He also has appeared at the Wigmore Hall (London) and at the Victoria de los Angeles lied festival (Barcelona), in France in the Théâtre du Châtelet, the Auditorium of the Musée d’Orsay, the Théâtre National de Chaillot, the Opéra de Lille, the Opéra de Rouen, at festivals such as Les Nuits Romantiques, Festival de musique de chambre du Larzac, and has been a regular guest of France Musique.
+His frequent partners are the pianists Susan Manoff, Jean-Sébastien Dureau, the cellists Valérie Aimard, Marie Bitloch, Michèle Pierre, the violinist Hélène Maréchaux, Sarah Kapustin, Ann-Estelle Medouze, the clarinetist Bertrand Laude, the flutist Mathilde Caldérini.

 He is a graduate in Philosophy from Université Paris VIII, and in musicology from the CNSMDP.
 His love for theatre have inspired Romain’s involvement with numerous companies and artists from an array of disciplines (Tiphaine Raffier, François Chaignaud, Jacques Perconte...), and has also led him to take an interest in the work of Hanns Eisler and Bertolt Brecht, to whom he has devoted himself with numerous recordings alongside the soprano Marie Soubestre.